YexLabs/decentralized-access-control/README.md

 - this repo would allow the role admin to set up the capacity to address the issue of inefficient and unresponsive role-based decision

+## How to check all members belong to the role?

+For gas optimization purposes, on-chain data only records whether the role exists or not (with mapping data structure).
+The users of the decentralized access control can use tools like the graph to listen to the on-chain event and save the role member data in their database.